VauntDev/docs/docs/introduction/installation.md

 ___

-Vaunt can currently be installation as a GitHub Application.
-We will be adding more installation targets as we begin supporting more platform with Vaunt.
+Vaunt can currently be installed as a GitHub Application.
+We will be adding more installation targets as we begin supporting more platforms with Vaunt.

 You can find our application [here](https://github.com/apps/vauntdev).
 We will also be publishing a Market Place listing in the near future to make it easier to find Vaunt, and stay up to date on our development updates.